Schedule a free consultation

 If you were arrested for possession in the Houston, Texas area, consider experienced drug possession attorney Doug Murphy.
 Doug Murphy has spent years defending his clients in and around Houston.
 He is Board Certified in criminal defense law.
 This is an important distinction, as only a small fraction of all Texas attorneys qualify for the opportunity to take the board certification exam.

 Doug Murphy is an aggressive advocate who prepares every case as if it will ultimately go to trial.
 This approach has paid off, as evidenced by the long list of successful outcomes he has secured for his clients.
-To discuss your case with an experienced Houston drug crimes defense attorney, contact the Doug Murphy Law Firm, P.C. today at 713-229-8333.
+To discuss your case with an experienced Houston drug crimes defense attorney, contact the Murphy & McKinney Law Firm, P.C. today at 713-229-8333.

 Back to Top